dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ### Create a list type event report for a repeatable stage using the Electronic Immunization Registry

-Before you create this report, open up a record from tracker capture that has repeated event data.
+Before you create this report, open up a record from capture that has repeated event data.
 The example used here has the following details that you can use to search for the person's record:

+- Program : Electronic Immunization Registry
 - Org Unit : 0001 CH Mahosot (Lao PDR - Vientiane Capital - 0101 Chanthabouli)
-- Program : Electronic Immunization Registry
 - Unique System Identifier (EPI) : EPI_12581
-- First Name :Brent,
+- First Name :Brent
-- Last Name : Hicks,
+- Last Name : Hicks
 - Sex : Male

 Open up this record and navigate to the "Immunization" stage within this program.
 Here you will see that there is more then one event within this program stage.
 Over the next several demonstrations, we will discuss the difference of event vs. enrollment report types and how repeated stage data is affected by this selection.